Fast, Effective Treatment for BPPV

 If you said yes to these questions, you are probably experiencing BPPV.
 Contact a trained medical professional, such as an otolaryngologist (ENT doctor) or vestibular therapist for treatment.
 YOU DO NOT HAVE TO SEE A DOCTOR BEFORE COMING FOR BPPV TREATMENT.

 *If you are experiencing constant vertigo or spinning or are uncontrollably vomiting, you should immediately seek help from a doctor to rule out other potentially life-threatening issues.

 Do medications help?
 Will they make my vertigo go away?

 If you visit your doctor, you may be prescribed a vestibular suppressant, such as meclizine, lorazepam, or diazepam to reduce motion sickness or nausea.
-These mask symptoms, they DO NOT make vertigo go away.
-Vestibular suppressants should only be used as needed for nausea and motion sickness .
+These mask symptoms; they DO NOT resolve the vertigo or make it go away.
+Vestibular suppressants should only be used as needed for nausea and motion sickness.
 They are not meant for long-term use.

 For more information on medications, check out this resource page from VEDA and speak with your doctor: http://vestibular.org/understanding-vestibular-disorders/treatment/vestibular-medication